ZhnegW/marketing-data-chatbot/README.md

-# AI Marketing Data Analyst: Text-to-SQL Chatbot
+# AI-Powered Marketing Data Chatbot

 An AI-powered data analysis tool that translates natural language business questions into optimized SQL queries.
 Built with **GPT-4o-mini**, **DuckDB**, and **Pydantic V2**, this bot specializes in analyzing marketing datasets with high precision and conversational context.